-We sell our products internationally and domestically through our sales force to our customers, which include major distributors, regional distributors, various smaller distributors, original equipment manufacturers and value added resellers.
-Net sales to customers located outside of the United States were 24% and 14% for the three months ended January 31, 2006 and 2005, respectively.
+We sell our products internationally and domestically through our sales force to our customers, which include major distributors, regional distributors, various smaller distributors, original equipment manufacturers and value-added resellers.
+Net sales to customers located outside of the United States were 24% and 13% for the three months ended April 30, 2006 and 2005, respectively.
+Net sales to customers located outside of the United States were 24% and 14% of total net sales for the six months ended April 30, 2006 and 2005, respectively.
 Substantially all of our sales to customers located outside of the United States are denominated in U.S. dollars.
-The increase in the percentage of net sales to customers located outside of the United States in the first quarter of 2006 compared to the first quarter of 2005 is primarily the result of a large sale to one customer located outside of the United States, during the first quarter of fiscal year 2006.
-Fluctuations in the percentage of net sales to customers outside of the United States from period to period occur based on the timing of large orders coupled with the impact of increases or decreases in sales to customers located in the United States.
+We believe the increase in the percentage of net sales to customers located outside of the United States in the first six months of 2006 compared to the same period last year is primarily the result of certain organizational changes and increased sales efforts in certain international markets, as well as a large sale to one customer located outside of the United States during the first quarter of fiscal 2006.
+We can experience fluctuations in the percentage of net sales to customers outside of the United States from period to period based on the timing of large orders coupled with the impact of increases or decreases in sales to customers located in the United States.

 Net sales consist of gross sales of products less discounts, refunds and returns.
 Revenue is recognized at the time of product shipment or delivery to the customer (including distributors) provided that the customer takes ownership and assumes risk of loss, based on shipping terms.
-During the first quarters of fiscal years 2006 and 2005, 15.0% and 13.2%, respectively, of our net sales were attributable to one major domestic distributor.
-No other single customer accounted for more than 10% of our net sales during the first quarter of fiscal year 2006, and 13.0% of net sales were attributable to another major domestic customer during the first quarter of fiscal year 2005.
+During the second quarters of fiscal years 2006 and 2005, respectively, 17.2% and 15.3% of our net sales were attributable to one major domestic distributor.
+For the six months ended April 30, 2006 and 2005, 16.2% and 14.3%, respectively, of net sales were attributable to this distributor.
+For the six months ended April 30, 2005, 10.2% of our net sales were attributable to another domestic customer.
+No other single customer accounted for more than 10% of our net sales during the second quarters of fiscal years 2006 or 2005 or the six months ended April 30, 2006.